ktrzeciaknubisa/test/test.md

 - v8: use isolate from commons

 - module: minor perf. update

-    - proxy debug output to console.error
+    *- proxy debug output to console.error
-    - do not pre-compile(JSON.stringify) the arguments
+    - do not pre-compile(JSON.stringify) the arguments*

 - remove customLogInterface from console

-    This was pre mobile-support implementation and no longer needed
+    *This was pre mobile-support implementation and no longer needed*

 - jx-ni: add JXEngine reference for internal sub instances